becherd/verteilteWebInf/template/README.md

 # Maven Template
-Simply copy this template folder for each new homework
+Simply copy this template folder for each new homework.
+Import the new (copied) folder as project in Eclipse or IntelliJ (see below) and start coding :D

 ## CommandLine
 Compile and execute from command line with: